toncho11/KorraAI/README.md

 [Installation](../../wiki/Installation)

-License:
+**License**:

 The code in this repository is GPL-ed.
 You can ask for commercial licesense.
 KorraAI uses components that need a licesense to be used.
-If it is not for simple try and experiment you need to purchase the following components:
+If it is not for simple try and experiment you must purchase the following components:

 https://assetstore.unity.com/packages/tools/animation/salsa-lipsync-suite-148442